nira-community/awesome-low-level/README.md

 #### 4. Operating Systems Development

 Operating systems development is one of the closest software fields to computer hardware.
-It focuses on building the software layer that sits between applications and the hardware, managing resources such as the CPU, memory, storage devices, and peripherals.
-When working in this area, you'll gain a deeper understanding of how computers actually function under the hood.
+It focuses on building the software layer between applications and the hardware, managing things like the CPU, memory, storage, and peripherals.
+Working in this area gives you a much deeper understanding of how computers actually work underneath.

-In this field, you'll commonly use C, C++, Rust, and occasionally Assembly.
-You'll work with topics such as memory management, virtual memory, process and thread scheduling, interrupts, system calls, file systems, device drivers, synchronization, concurrency, and kernel architecture.
-You'll also encounter processor architectures like x86-64, ARM, and RISC-V, along with low-level concepts such as paging, context switching, bootloaders, and hardware abstraction layers.
+You'll commonly use C, C++, Rust, and sometimes Assembly.
+You'll learn about things like memory management, virtual memory, process and thread scheduling, interrupts, system calls, file systems, device drivers, synchronization, concurrency, and kernel architecture.
+You'll also come across architectures like x86-64, ARM, and RISC-V, along with concepts like paging, context switching, bootloaders, and hardware abstraction layers.

-> Many operating system developers study or contribute to projects like Linux, FreeBSD, Windows internals, Minix, or hobby operating systems.
-Debugging often involves tools such as GDB, QEMU, Bochs, and various kernel debugging utilities.
+> Many OS developers study or contribute to projects like Linux, FreeBSD, Windows internals, Minix, or hobby operating systems.
+For debugging, tools like GDB, QEMU, Bochs, and different kernel debugging tools are commonly used.

 - **[Awesome OS Dev](https://github.com/devse-org/awesome-osdev)**